نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Materials and methods: To investigate the effect of in ovo injection of Lactobacillus isolates of native Iranian poultry in broilers, on day 18th of incubation, 672 embryonated eggs (Ross 308 strain) were assigned into 24 experimental units, in a completely randomized design with six treatments and four replicates (28 eggs per replicate).
-The hatched chicks, based on the same division as the in ovo injection stage, were raised for 6 weeks.
-Experimental treatments included: 1- In ovo injection of physiological saline injection (saline 9%; negative control), 2- In ovo injection of physiological saline injection (saline 9%) and antibiotic growth promoter (avilamycin) in diet (positive control), 3- In ovo injection of Lactobacillus salivarius isolate Pls2 (MH595986; 105 CFU/egg), 4- In ovo injection of Lactobacillus reuteri isolate Plr6 (MF686483; 105 CFU/egg), 5- In ovo injection of Lactobacillus reuteri isolate Plr4 (MF686463; 105 CFU/egg), 6- In ovo injection of Lactobacillus reuteri isolate Plr2 (MG547731; 105 CFU/egg).
+Materials and methods: To investigate the effect of in ovo injection of Lactobacillus isolates of Iranian native poultry in broilers, on day 18th of incubation, 672 embryonated eggs (Ross 308 strain) were assigned into 24 experimental units, in a completely randomized design with six treatments and four replicates (28 eggs per replicate).
+The hatched chicks, based on the same division as the in ovo injection stage, were raised for six weeks.
+Experimental treatments included: 1.
+In ovo injection of physiological saline (saline 9%; negative control), 2.
+In ovo injection of physiological saline (saline 9%) and antibiotic growth promoter (avilamycin) in the diet (positive control), 3.
+In ovo injection of Lactobacillus salivarius isolate Pls2 (MH595986; 105 CFU/egg), 4.
+In ovo injection of Lactobacillus reuteri isolate Plr6 (MF686483; 105 CFU/egg), 5.
+In ovo injection of Lactobacillus reuteri isolate Plr4 (MF686463; 105 CFU/egg), and 6.
+In ovo injection of Lactobacillus reuteri isolate Plr2 (MG547731; 105 CFU/egg).
 Percent of hatchability was calculated as the percent of healthy hatched chicks from fertile eggs.
-To evaluate the immune response of the broilers, hemagglutination assay, and hemagglutination inhibition methods were separately used to measure the antibody titers against sheep red blood cells (SRBC) and Newcastle disease virus (NDV), respectively, and were expressed as the log2.
+To evaluate the immune response of the broilers, hemagglutination assay and hemagglutination inhibition methods were separately used to measure the antibody titers against sheep red blood cells (SRBC) and Newcastle disease virus (NDV), respectively, and were expressed as the log2.
 To measure glucose, triglyceride, and total cholesterol from serum, a spectrophotometric method via liquiform kits was used.
 Important growth performance metrics, such as body weight gain, feed intake, feed conversion ratio, and European Production Efficiency Factor (EPEF), were evaluated throughout the entire rearing period.
-Results are reported as means and differences among treatments were compared using the Tukey test, and significance was determined at P<0.05.
+Results are reported as means, and differences among treatments were compared using the Tukey test, and significance was determined at P<0.05.

 Results and discussion: In ovo injection of Lactobacillus, isolates had no negative effect on hatchability (P>0.05).
-In ovo injection of Lactobacillus isolates and positive control groups showed lower feed conversion ratio compared to negative control group (P<0.05).
-The EPEF in positive control group and in ovo administered Lactobacillus isolates was higher than negative control group (P<0.05).
-Among the lactobacilli used, in ovo injection of Plr2 showed similar EPEF to positive control group (P>0.05).
+In ovo injection of Lactobacillus isolates and positive control groups showed lower feed conversion ratio compared to the negative control group (P<0.05).
+The EPEF in the positive control group and in ovo administered Lactobacillus isolates was higher than the negative control group (P<0.05).
+Among the lactobacilli used, in ovo injection of Plr2 showed similar EPEF to the positive control group (P>0.05).
 Broiler dietary supplementation of antibiotic growth promoter and in ovo injection of Plr4 and Plr2 increased total and secondary antibody titer against SRBC compared to the negative control group (P<0.05).
 The positive control group and in ovo injection of Plr2 showed higher antibody titers against NDV than the negative control group (P<0.05).
-In ovo injection of Pls2, Plr6 and Plr4 increased serum glucose compared to control groups (P<0.05).
-In ovo injection of Plr4, triglyceride concentration of serum decreased than control groups at 42 day of age (P<0.05).
-In ovo injection of the Lactobacillus isolates reduced cholesterol concentration of serum in broilers (P<0.05).
+In ovo injection of Pls2, Plr6, and Plr4 increased serum glucose compared to control groups (P<0.05).
+In ovo injection of Plr4 decreased the triglyceride concentration of serum compared to the control groups at 42 days of age (P<0.05).
+In ovo injection of the Lactobacillus isolates reduced the cholesterol concentration of serum in broilers (P<0.05).

-Conclusions: In general, injection of Lactobacillus isolates used in this study especially Plr4 and Plr2 at the late embryonic stage as proper microbial compounds may improve the growth performance of broiler without any negative effect on hatchability and through a beneficial effect on immune responses as well as serum metabolites.
+Conclusions: In general, the injection of Lactobacillus isolates used in this study, particularly Plr4 and Plr2, at the late embryonic stage as appropriate microbial compounds, may improve broiler growth performance without adversely affecting hatchability and by positively influencing the immune response and serum metabolites.

 کلیدواژهها [English]